- Student Life

-STAC offers a variety of student clubs and organizations for any student looking to get involved!
-From academic-related clubs to club sports to special interests, there is something for everyone!
-And if you think something is missing-start your own!
-(We can help that's what we’re here for!)
+St. Thomas Aquinas College offers 40+ student clubs and organizations for any student looking to get involved.
+From academic-related clubs to club sports to special interests, there is something for everyone.
+And if you think something is missing- you can start your own and we can help!

 Alpha Phi Omega (APO)